-The Corporation paid \$85.0 million in common dividends to the parent corporation in the fourth quarter of 2019 (\$50.0 million in the fourth quarter of 2018).
-For the year ended December 31, 2019, the Corporation paid \$266.0 million in common dividends to the parent corporation, compared with \$113.0 million in 2018.
-The Corporation expects to make cash distributions to its parent corporation in the future, as determined by the Board of Directors, and within the limits set by the terms of the indebtedness and applicable laws.
+Distributions to our shareholder: We paid \$85.0 million in common dividends to our shareholder, Quebecor Media, in the fourth quarter of 2017 (\$83.0 million in the fourth quarter of 2016).
+For the year ended December 31, 2017, we paid \$295.0 million in common dividends to our shareholder, compared with \$282.0 million in 2016.
+We expect to make cash distributions to our shareholder in the future, as determined by our Board of Directors, and within the limits set by the terms of our indebtedness and applicable laws.